mckimb/radiatorfins/README.md

 # radiatorfins
-Simulation output for "Furnaces, radiator fins, and tropical variations in longwave feedback" by Brett McKim, Nadir Jeevanjee, and Geoffrey Vallis (2021).
+Simulation output for Recent publication by Brett McKim, Nadir Jeevanjee, and Geoffrey Vallis (2021).